jjt/jjt.github.io/_posts/2013-11-16-angular-html5mode-using-yeoman-generator-angular.md

 ---
-published: false
+published: true
-title: "Angular html5Mode support for Yeoman & generator-angular"
+title: "Angular html5Mode support for Yeoman + generator-angular"
 layout: post
 ---

-## Smash the hash: Angular's html5mode and htmlPushState
+## Smash the hash: Angular's html5mode and pushState

-In my previous article about using generator-angular to develop Angular applications, we left Angular with its default setting of using hashes for urls, for example `http://127.0.0.1:9000/#/foo`.
+In my previous article about [using generator-angular to develop Angular applications][1000], we left Angular with its default setting of using hashes for urls, for example `http://127.0.0.1:9000/#/foo`.
-This is the way that Angular ships by default and it's completely fine, but for us pickier devs there's the [html5Mode][7] setting which uses htmlPushState with a fallback shim for unsupported browsers.
-There are a few things we need to do in order to enable Yeoman & generator-angular to work in this way
+This is the way that Angular ships by default and it's completely fine, but for us pickier devs there's the [html5Mode][7] setting which uses [pushState][] with a fallback shim for [unsupported browsers][1001].
+There are a few things we need to do in order to enable Yeoman & generator-angular to work in this way.

-To set html5Mode in our Angular app, open up `app.js`, add the `$locationProvider` service to the `config` function, and tell Angular to use html5Mode:
+First off is setting html5Mode in our app so that Angular knows we want to use pushState instead of hashes.
+Open up `app.js`, add the `$locationProvider` service to the `config` function, and tell Angular to use html5Mode:

     .config(function ($routeProvider, $locationProvider) {
       $locationProvider.html5Mode(true);